falcosecurity/falco/proposals/20200909-userpsace-deployment.md

 ### Runtime
 #### What the final user sees
-final user sees logs from falco in cloudwatch
+final user sees logs from Falco in cloudwatch

 #### Behind the scenes
 pdig is invoked.
-It forks and execs falco and original command.
+It forks and execs Falco and original command.

 ## Design